sebbacon/home-automation/README.md

 ### Raspberry Pi and relay

-I have a combi boiler, which needs to be turned off when there is no heat demand.
-I did this with a Raspberry Pi 3+ and a relay.
-I'm not particularly knowledgable about electronics, so I opted for a pre-built relay board ([ModMyPi PiOT Relay Board](https://www.modmypi.com/raspberry-pi/relays-and-home-automation-1032/relay-boards-1033/modmypi-piot-relay-board)) and [case](https://www.modmypi.com/raspberry-pi/cases-183/raspberry-pi-b-plus2-and-3-cases-1122/cases-for-hats-and-boards-1133/modmypi-piot-relay-board-case-b-plus23) rather than faffing around with resistors, dealing with GPIO chatter, etc.  I'm pleased with the quality and it was straightforward to assemble and use.
+I'm not particularly knowledgable about electronics, so I opted for a pre-built relay board ([ModMyPi PiOT Relay Board](https://www.modmypi.com/raspberry-pi/relays-and-home-automation-1032/relay-boards-1033/modmypi-piot-relay-board)) and [case](https://www.modmypi.com/raspberry-pi/cases-183/raspberry-pi-b-plus2-and-3-cases-1122/cases-for-hats-and-boards-1133/modmypi-piot-relay-board-case-b-plus23) rather than faffing around with resistors,  GPIO chatter, etc.  I'm pleased with the quality of this unit and case, and it was straightforward to assemble and use.

-I opted to use the Pi as the home automation hub (running OpenHabian), and I've plugged a 4TB USB drive into a USB port for backups, and doubling up as a simple NAS.
+It makes sense to use the Pi as the home automation hub (running OpenHabian), and I've plugged a 4TB USB drive into a USB port for backups, and doubling up as a simple NAS.

 The relay takes the place of the old thermostatic wall switch.
-For me, this had been wired from the Combi Boiler with a neutral and two lives.
-The switch breaks the live wire; the neutral was there to supply power to the thermostat.
-Replacing the wall switch involved cutting back and taping the neutral (not needed), and then attaching the live to COM ("common") and NC ("normally closed") terminals on one of the relays.
+My thermostat was wired from the combi-boiler with a neutral and two lives (refer to your boiler manual for details).
+The switch in the thermostat breaks the live; the neutral suppled power to the thermostat.
+Replacing the old wall thermostat involved cutting back and taping the neutral (not needed), and then attaching the two lives to `COM` ("common") and `NO` ("normally open") terminals on one of the relays.
 The PiOT Relay Board has a nice interface for binding a relay to a GPIO which can then be addressed from the Pi.

 ## Software setup